gft-page/gft-art-web/README.md

 ```

 This branch uses a local fork of mainnet, which is easy to do with Hardhat ([see here to learn more](https://hardhat.org/guides/mainnet-forking.html)):
-- Go to alchemyapi.io and get an API key
+- Go to alchemyapi.io and get an API key for mainnet
 - Put that API key into the `forking` URL on line 52 of /packages/hardhat/hardhat.config.js
 - In a second terminal window run: